10 ways to use one circle map in a group lesson

 1. Circle map with no pictures

-So, this is for your highest level learners.
+So, this is for your highest-level learners.
 They often do not even need pictures or prompts to complete their work.
-They are good readers, and are able to write and spell out common words found in the lesson.
-So, for this student, you simply hand him the circle map but no pictures.
+They are good readers and can write and spell common words from the lesson.
+So, for this student, you simply hand him the circle map without pictures.
 Ask him to fill in as many details as he can from the story to support the main idea.
 Will he likely look around at the pictures his classmates have?
 Sure.
 But that is okay.
-He is completing the activity at a level that is appropriate for his learning level and, most importantly, is doing it totally independently.
+He is completing the activity at an appropriate level for his learning and, most importantly, doing it entirely independently.

 2. Circle map with wrong answers mixed in

 This is the next level.
-This one is for students who can discern what does and does not relate to the main point, but definitely does require the support of pictures.
+This one is for students who can discern what does and does not relate to the main point, but it definitely requires the support of pictures.

-Again, this is for students who can handle wrong answers mixed in, but needs a little more support.
+Again, this is for students who can handle mixed-in wrong answers but need a little more support.
 I outline the correct answers in green and the wrong answers in red.
 You can also put an X through the incorrect answers.

 This just adds a little more support for those students who can handle the wrong answers being mixed in.
 This time, instead of just outlining the correct and wrong answers, I actually outline them AND color them in.
 As an added bonus tip, this is so easy to fade to just using outlines.